Non-fiction

 The New York Sun

-The New York Sun Review Archive – as the lowest-paid, most disposable film reviewer at the New York Sun I spent years of my life reviewing movies that the rest of the critics would not have touched with a ten-foot pole: kiddie flix, black (aka “urban”) movies, romantic comedies, documentaries that played for a week and then vanished into the mists of obscurity, Asian films, b-list action pictures.
-Now you can read these reviews for yourself and decide if it’s true that what doesn’t kill you makes you stronger, or if it just makes you irritating.
+The New York Sun Review Archive - as the lowest-paid, most disposable film reviewer at the New York Sun I spent years of my life reviewing movies that the rest of the critics would not have touched with a ten-foot pole: kiddie flix, black (aka "urban") movies, romantic comedies, documentaries that played for a week and then vanished into obscurity, Asian films, b-list action pictures.
+Now you can read these reviews for yourself and decide if it's true that what doesn't kill you makes you stronger, or if it just makes you irritating.

 Slate

 Years ago, Michael Agger wrote a piece for the New Yorker about me.
-It starts, “Grady Hendrix does not look like the kind of person who enjoys watching a man masturbate inside a burlap bag while chewing on his own arm…but he is!”
+It starts, "Grady Hendrix does not look like the kind of person who enjoys watching a man masturbate inside a burlap bag while chewing on his own arm...but he is!"
 This made me very popular with the parents of small children, and I made a lot of money babysitting after this.
-But I think Michael may have felt remorse over revealing my private life in print, and so when he became an editor at Slate he started hiring me to write lots of articles for them.
-The money I have earned from him has paid for dozens, if not hundreds, of burlap bags and even, sometimes, people to put in them.
+But I think Michael may have felt remorse over exposing my private pleasures in print, and so when he became an editor at Slate he started hiring me to write lots of articles for them.
+The money I earned from these has paid for dozens, if not hundreds, of burlap bags and even, sometimes, people to put in them.
 So thank you, Michael!

 Leave Giant Squid Alone! – the second piece I ever wrote for Slate, begging for science to stop antagonizing giant squid.
 I still believe deeply in this cause.